American Airlines Flight 1420: Legal issues

 In the only liability trial arising out of the crash of Flight 1420, a federal jury in Little Rock awarded Captain Buschmann's family $2 million in wrongful-death damages following a lawsuit they had filed against Little Rock National Airport.
 The jury decided Buschmann's death occurred because the aircraft collided with illegal nonfrangible approach-light supports erected in what should have been the runway safety area.
 The airport was found to have failed to comply with airport safety standards.
 Buschmann's estate presented evidence that the spoilers were deployed and had malfunctioned (not through the captain's fault), and that the aircraft did not encounter turbulence.
 The jury rejected the airport's argument that Buschmann was at fault in causing his own death.

 The jury verdict has been claimed to completely absolve Buschmann of all fault for the crash, but the NTSB has not changed its probable-cause ruling; American Airlines also admitted liability for the crash, and had "paid many millions of dollars in damages to the passengers and their families."
 About 10 years following the crash, David E. Rapoport, an attorney who was a member of the court-appointed Plaintiffs' Steering Committee, surmised, "after all these years, [whether Captain Buschmann was "absolved" of all responsibility for the crash] is still a matter reasonable people who are fully informed may disagree on."
 Rapoport concluded that there should be a consensus understanding among all parties involved that "flight operations should not be conducted in the terminal area when thunderstorms are on the flight path, and nonfrangible objects should not be placed where it is foreseeable an aircraft may go."

 Aftermath

 A 2004 memorial ceremony was held adjacent to the airport.
-Survivor Jeana Varnell attended the ceremony, but was quoted in a newspaper article as saying that she strongly objected to memorializing Captain Buschmann.
+A survivor of the crash, Jeana Varnell, attended the ceremony, but was quoted in a newspaper article as saying that she strongly objected to memorializing Captain Buschmann.

 American Airlines still flies to Little Rock from Dallas/Fort Worth, but the aircraft used is usually an Embraer E175.
 The route is operated by Envoy Air, an entirely owned subsidiary of the American Airlines Group.

 Every year from 2000 to 2022, the father of crash victim Debra Taylor-Sattari elaborately decorated the exterior of his home in Vallejo, California with Christmas lights and decorations in her honor, which gained attention from local and national media.